MTDOJRP/docs/docs/leo/apply.md

 - **Past Experience (If Any):**
   _Detail both FiveM/GTAV and IRL experience, if applicable.
 Include any relevant law enforcement experience (IRL LEO, ride-alongs, LEA, etc.)._
+  _It's alright if you have little/no LEO experience, please also include general FiveM/GTA knowledge if any._

 - **Scenario:**
   _"You see a speeding vehicle and initiate a traffic stop.
 The vehicle pulls to the side.
 Please describe how you would proceed with the situation, including radio communication."_